 - Infrastructure activities, such as installing:

 - fixed or mobile CCTV cameras

 - security lighting

 - o fencing and gates

-- bollards
+- o bollards

-- external blast walls and windows
+- o external blast walls and windows

-- security and alarm systems
+- o security and alarm systems

 - public address systems

 - o intercoms and swipe access.

-- Employing or hiring security guards, licensed by the relevant state or territory agency, for schools or preschools.
+- crime prevention through environmental design (CPTED), including changing the environmental characteristics in public or community spaces, such as a lack of lighting or poor natural surveillance, that can facilitate street crime and violence.
+Eligible CPTED activities may include but are not limited to: